mediasoup-client-aiortc

 PYTHON=/home/me/bin/python3.13 npm install mediasoup-client-aiortc

-Same once you run your Node.js application. mediasoup-client-aiortc will spawn Python processes and communicate with them via UnixSocket
+Same thing once you run your Node.js application. mediasoup-client-aiortc will spawn Python processes and communicate with them via UnixSocket

 .
 You can override the python